Dwijraj/Hand-Written-Digit-Recognition/README.md

 <h2>Hand Written Data Recognition Using KNN alogorithm.ipynb</h2>
-Simple script in which data is used from the generated pickle files and then fed into sklearn's KNNClassifier and the following observations were recorded
+Simple script in which data is used from the generated pickle files and then fed into sklearn's KNNClassifier and the following observations were recorded<br/>
 <table>
 	<caption>Observation</caption>
 	<tr>